open-ephys/onix-docs/source/Software Guide/Bonsai/index.rst

     ElectricalStimulationDevice
     OpticalStimulationDevice
     NeuropixelsV1Device
+    MiniscopeV3Device
+    MiniscopeV4Device
+    MiniscopeV4BNO055Device
 ..
-LightHouseV2Array
-..
-OptoStimulator
-..
-MiniscopeV3
+TS4231V2Device

-``Bonsai.ONIX`` is a `Bonsai <https://bonsai-rx.org/>`__ library for ONIX hardware.
-This library contains `Bonsai Operators
+`Bonsai.ONIX <https://www.nuget.org/packages/Bonsai.ONIX/>`__ is a `Bonsai
+<https://bonsai-rx.org/>`__ library for ONIX hardware.
+This library contains
-<https://bonsai-rx.org/docs/operators/>`__ for acquiring and sending data to
+`Bonsai Operators <https://bonsai-rx.org/docs/operators/>`__ for acquiring and sending data to ONIX hardware.
-ONIX hardware.
 An additional library, ``Bonsai.ONIX.Design``, contains GUI elements for the core library.
 Although it is possible to use ``Bonsai.ONIX`` without the GUI library, it is not recommended.
 There are three major classes of operators in the library:

 #. :ref:`bonsai_onicontext` - This operator wraps an
    :ref:`oni_h_acquisition_context` and provides access to the device table for